 About Averasboro Battlefield

-Averasboro Battlefield was the site of The Battle of Averasborough, during the American Civil War.
+Averasboro Battlefield, in North Carolina, was the site of The Battle of Averasborough, during the Carolina Campaigns of the American Civil War.

 The Battle of Averasborough took place on 15 and 16 March 1865.
 Part of the Carolinas Campaign of the American Civil War, the Battle of Averasborough was fought between the Unionist Army of Georgia led by Major General Henry W. Slocum and a Confederate army led by Lieutenant General William J. Hardee.
 The Union army, under General Sherman, had begun to march north – the Confederates acted swiftly in order to try and delay and damage the Union army’s progress northwards.

 Sherman decided to split his troops at Cape Fear River, with those under General Slocum going via Averasboro and Bentonville.
 General Hardee was ordered to delay Slocum’s troops to allow General Joseph E. Johnston to amass troops at nearby Bentonville: he did this by engaging them at the Battle of Averasborough.